 Developmental courses are required as prerequisites for higher level English and Math courses, they do not count as credit toward graduation, and they do not impact college GPA.
 Students in developmental courses must earn a “C” or higher in order to take the next level course.
 The developmental courses qualify for Financial Aid.

 What Scores Require Developmental Courses?

 - An ACT English score of 17 or lower or SAT Evidence-Based Reading and Writing of 470 or lower

 *If age 25 or older at the start of the term or if transferring 24 or more credits you are exempt from the English developmental requirement

 - An ACT Math score of 20 or lower or SAT Math score of 520 or lower

 What should I do next?

-If you feel your current ACT or SAT score(s) is not an accurate measure of your ability, you will want to consider taking the COMPASS (Math/English Placement) exam.
+If you feel your current ACT or SAT score(s) is not an accurate measure of your ability, you will want to consider taking the ACCUPLACER Placement exam.
 If you do not have an ACT/SAT score, you are required to take this exam.
-You will have the opportunity to take the COMPASS exam when you come to CONNECT Orientation; however, if you would like to take the exam in advance, you may schedule an appointment by contacting the MSU Testing Center at 701-858-3990.
+You will have the opportunity to take the ACCUPLACER exam when you come to New Student Orientation; however, if you would like to take the exam in advance, you may schedule an appointment by contacting the MSU Testing Center at 701-858-3990.
 If you have further questions please feel free to contact the Registrar’s Office at 1-800-777-0750 ext.
 3345.